xujunjie447/AWMT/README.md

 Run `wandb login` to login to your Wandb account beforehand to log your data.

-If you would like to run AWMT with Vicuna, Llama or Qwen2 locally, modify `config.py` with the proper path of Vicuna, Llama or Qwen2.
+If you would like to run AWMT with Vicuna, Llama or Qwen2 locally, you need to download the corresponding model first, then modify `config.py` with the proper path of Vicuna, Llama or Qwen2.

 If you want to add other models, you can add the corresponding class methods in `language_models.py`.
 For local models, you also need to add the path in `config.py`.

-### Run Experiments
+### <a id="run">Run Experiments</a>

 ------